vokegpu/ekg-docs/model/architecture-model.md

 }
 ```

-Dealing with deadly virtual memory is safety, cleaning is not a priority because of erasing/inserting performance, we need to priority inserting, instead of immediate delete.
+Dealing with deadly virtual memory is safety, cleaning is not a priority because of erasing performance, we need to priority inserting, instead of immediate delete.

 ```cpp
 void gc() {